dtcenter/ufs-case-studies/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Test Cases Page for the UFS weather model
+Welcome to the Case Studies Page for the UFS Weather Model
 =======================================================

 .. |logo1| image:: images/tracker_Barry_ufsv1.png